PointConvFormer: Revenge of the Point-based Convolution

 With recent success in natural language processing~\cite{devlin2018bert,dai2019transformer,vaswani2017attention,wu2019pay,yang2019xlnet} and 2D images analysis~\cite{hu2019local,dosovitskiy2020image,zhao2020exploring,ramachandran2019stand}, transformers have drawn more attention in the field of 3D scene understanding.
 Some work~\cite{lee2019set,liu2019point2sequence,yang2019modeling,xie2018attentional} utilize global attention on the whole point cloud.
 However, these approaches introduce heavy computation overhead and are unable to extend to large scale real world scenes, which usually contain over $100k$ points per point cloud scan.
-Recently, the work~\cite{zhao2021point,park2021fast} introduce point transformer with local attention to reduce the computation overhead, which could be applied to large scenes.
-Compared to previous convolutional approaches, our PointConvFormer computes the weights with both the relative position and the feature difference.
-Compared to transformers, the attention of the PointConvFormer modulates convolution kernels and use the sigmoid activation instead of softmax.
-Experiments showed that our design significantly improves the performance of the networks.
+Recently, the work~\cite{zhao2021point,park2021fast,wu2022point} introduce point transformer with local attention to reduce the computation overhead, which could be applied to large scenes.
+Compared to transformers, the attention of the PointConvFormer modulates convolution kernels instead of softmax aggregation.